nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 The opportunity to improve here, comes from the matching flow - SynciT used an approach often mentioned in Outsystems forums and blogs, of creating temporary tables to update incoming entity fk records.
 While there's nothing wrong with that, it implies a lot of disk reads and writes because temporary tables are tables after all.
-Furthermore, Oracle's Outsystems user has no permissions to create temporary tables, so that was a no no anyways for Oracle.
+Furthermore, Oracle's Outsystems user has no permissions to create temporary tables, so that was already a no no for Oracle.

 ![InMem](../images/SynciTSpeedingUp/InMem.jpg)

-Moving the whole thing to memory involved some caching and taking advantage of Outsystems extensions singleton patterns, but the results factor on an observable 10x faster fk updates and above.
+Moving the whole thing to memory involved some caching and taking advantage of Outsystems extensions singleton patterns, but the results show an observable 10x faster fk updates and above.
 It can actually be a lot more than that, a disk read/write vs memory factors in the 1000x.

 -----

 ## Setting binaries aside

 The idea here was pretty simple.
 Binary files are required to transfer for a completed migration but not required for working data.
 So we simply moved the binary files to a parallel timer to deal with those, while the main entity migration deals with data and referential integrity.
 This achieves a ready to work environment before the binaries are all downloaded, speeding up the goal.
-Once the main entity migration finishes, Users can start working while the binaries are downloading even.
+Once the main entity migration finishes, users can start working while the binaries are still downloading.

 -----